 This steamlined top is accomplished by tapering the top portion with slip stitches.
 You may be accustomed to using a slip stitch to join a round without adding bulk or height and that same concept is used here.
 Slip stitches are still stitches.

-Video at end of post
+Video tutorial at end of post

 Materials for men’s chunky ribbed crochet hat (unisex design)